anthonysharpy/sandbank/Code/README.md

 The disk space used is less than the amount of memory used.
 Changes to the cache are written slowly to the disk over time in a background thread.
 Under extreme loads (thousands of documents being inserted per second) this may throttle your hard-drive a little, but it shouldn't impact performance too much.

-# Data Consistency
+# Data consistency

 Data is written to disk slowly over time.
 The frequency at which this is done, as well as a number of other things, is configurable in `Config.cs`.
 By default, the database aims to write any change to disk in under 10 seconds.

 Sandbank attempts to shut itself down gracefully in the background when the server stops.
 However, it is still recommended to call `Shutdown()` before an anticipated server shutdown to ensure that the database is terminated properly.
 If the server crashes or if the server process is suddenly terminated, any data that is not written to disk by that point is lost.

-# Features at a glance

-- Ability to store data on the client and/or server.
-- Optional file obfuscation to prevent players tampering with locally-stored files.
+# Updating the library

+Due to the fact that the library stores your settings in a code file (`Config.cs`), if you update the library from within s&box, any settings you have configured in this file will get wiped.
+To avoid this, you have the following options:

+- Create a backup of `Config.cs` before updating.
+- Clone and update the library via Git, which will allow you to fetch the latest code without conflicts.

 # Contributions

 Contributions are more than welcome.
 Also, feel free to ask questions or raise issues on the GitHub page: https://github.com/anthonysharpy/sandbank.
 If you do want to contribute something, it's probably a good idea to raise an issue first.

 Please note that the project is not entirely open-source and there are some very minor restrictions around what you can do (such as creating other versions of the software).
-Please read the licence if you are unsure.
+Please read the licence or ask if you are unsure.

 # Learn More